 Another benefit of TrotBot's heel is it steps higher on the backside of the foot-path, allowing TrotBot's rear legs to step about as high as the front legs to avoid getting stuck astride obstacles, as can be seen in this heel-path simulation:

-We've also played around with a few options for active toes that push down on the ground as the foot begins to lift.
-Here's an example of simple feet with toes.
+We've also played around with a few ideas for active toes that push down on the ground as the foot begins to lift:

 Using shaped feet to smooth gaits is explored next in Feet Part 2, and the impact of TrotBot's active toes are explored in Feet Part 3.

 What is the length of the body in the second image(gif)?

 Hi Do Hyun, in that simulation we simply used a frame long enough to prevent the rotating cranks from hitting the other crank - so just over 4 units for the bottom part of the frame (versus 10 units for our LEGO prototypes).
 Way back when we did experiment with various frame lengths, and found if they were too short then TrotBot tended to flip backward.
 We also found that frames that were significantly longer than our LEGO versions had worse performance.
 Our LEGO frame lengths seemed about right for overall performance.